pcaston/OpenPeerPower.github.io/source/_docs/installation/centos.markdown

 scl enable rh-python36 bash
 {% endhighlight %}

-Once installed, switch to your `homeassistant` user (if you've set one up), enable the software collection and check that it has set up the new version of Python:
+Once installed, switch to your `openpeerpower` user (if you've set one up), enable the software collection and check that it has set up the new version of Python:

 {% highlight bash %}
 $ python --version